A Projective-to-Conformal Fefferman-Type Construction: The Fef ferman-type construction

-The previous construction was based on the inclusion $P'\subseteq P$.
-On the other hand, there is an inclusion $Q\subseteq P'$, where $Q=i^{-1}(\wt{P})$, $\wt{P}\subseteq\wt{G}=\Spin(n+1,n+1)$, and $i:G\to\wt G$ as before.
-This allows us to consider a Fefferman-type construction for the pairs $(G,P')$ and $(\wt{G},\wt{P})$, which induces a conformal spin structure on $\wt{M}=\G/Q$ to a Lagrangean contact structure on $M'$.
-This construction is indeed very similar to the original Fefferman construction; one deals with different real forms of the same complex Lie groups in the two cases.
-That is why the following statements and their proofs are analogous to those in the literature for the CR case, cf. e.g. \ \cite{graham-sparling,cap-gover-cr,felipe-unitaryholonomy}.
+On the other hand, $P'$ contains $Q$, where $Q=G\cap\wt{P}$ as before.
+This allows us to consider the Fef\/ferman-type construction for the pairs $(G,P')$ and $(\wt{G},\wt{P})$.
+Given a Lagrangean contact structure on~$M'$, it induces a conformal spin structure on $\wt{M}=\G/Q$.
+This construction is indeed very similar to the original Fef\/ferman construction; one deals with dif\/ferent real forms of the same complex Lie groups in the two cases.
+That is why the following statement and its proof is analogous to the one for the CR case.
+Following \cite{cap-gover-cr-tractors}, respectively \cite[Section~4.5.2]{cap-slovak-book} we may state: \begin{Proposition} Let $(\G\to M',\omega)$ be the normal Lagrangean contact parabolic geometry and let $\big(\wt{\G}\to\wt M,\wt{\om}^{\rm ind}\big)$ be the conformal parabolic geometry obtained by the Fefferman-type construction.
+Then $\wt{\om}^{\rm ind}$ is normal if and only if $\om$ is torsion-free. \end{Proposition}

-The projective--to--conformal construction can thus be regarded as the composition of the correspondence space construction from a projective structure on $M$ to a Lagrangean contact structure on $M'=\mc{P}(T^*M)$ with the Fefferman-type construction to a conformal spin structure on $\wt{M}=T^*M(2)\setminus\{0\}$.
-The induced conformal objects from Proposition \ref{prop-objects} correspond to the induced objects on $M'$, so that the vertical subbundle of the projection $\wt{M}\to M'$ is spanned by $k$ and the decomposition $k^\perp =\wt{e}\oplus\wt{f}\subseteq T\wt{M}$ descends to the decomposition $\mc{H}=e'\oplus f'\subseteq TM'$ (cf.\ \eqref{flag} and the respective matrix realisations).
+Altogether, composing the two previous steps we obtain our projective-to-conformal Fef\/fer\-man-type construction with the desired control of the normality.
+Note that from \eqref{flag} and the respective matrix realisations it follows that the induced objects on $\wt{M}=T^*M(2)\setminus\{0\}$ from Proposition~\ref{prop-objects} correspond to the induced objects on $M'=\mc{P}(T^*M)$.
+In particular, the vertical subbundle of the projection $\wt{M}\to M'$ is spanned by $k$ and the decomposition $k^\perp =\wt{e}\oplus\wt{f}\subseteq T\wt{M}$ descends to the decomposition $\mc{H}=e'\oplus f'\subseteq TM'$